Hand Hygiene (Hand Washing)

 - Rub your hands together to lather the soap, making sure you cover the palms, back of your hands, in between your fingers, and under your nails.

-- After scrubbing your entire hands for 20 seconds (you can either count to twenty or sing "happy birthday" twice), rinse your hands with clean, running water.
+- After scrubbing your entire hands for 20 seconds (you can count to twenty or sing "happy birthday" twice), rinse your hands with clean, running water.

 - Dry your hands with a clean towel or paper towel.
 You can also let them air dry.